scipy/scipy/doc/source/dev/toolchain.rst

 written using what is common in all of those 4 releases.
 [1]_, [6]_.

 ========  ========================    ===========================
- Python    Minimum Numpy version       Maximum Numpy version
+ Python    Minimum NumPy version       Maximum NumPy version
 ========  ========================    ===========================
 3.7         1.13.1                     >= 1.16.x
 3.6         1.12.1                     >= 1.16.x